 Most discussion and photos on this page and this site are of the most common M61 pump unless specified otherwise.

 The E-Stick pump was used in E-Stick-optioned cars for only 18 months, 1962 to 1963 I think.
-It was a disaster, product-wise, an automatic clutch operated by engine oil pressure.
+E-stick was unsuccessful product-wise, an automatic clutch operated by engine oil pressure.
 The pump body and gears are probably 50 &percent; larger and correspondingly higher-volume than the M61.
-However the cover for this pump contained E-Stick "logic" and solenoids, and requires a fabricated cover.
+However the cover for this pump contained E-Stick "logic" and solenoids, and requires a fabricated cover for use as a "hot rod" pump for non-E-Stick cars.
 The M61 cover is too small.

 Here are some photos of a dirty 1965 block.
 Somewhere I have the photos of this engine clean, and another, earlier engine for comparison.
 I'll put them up eventually.
 (This 1965 engine is now running in my 1960 American wagon.)

 The factory service manual mentions this, but here is a photo: the 1964, 1965 block has that visible extra top-end-oil port at the front side of the block, and the front cam bearing has two holes to accommodate it.
 The front cam journal has a flat (chopped off on a chord) so that the missing cam journal connects the two ports, for a metered squirt of oil instead of a continuous flow as in earlier engines.